open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 You can find the full list of API paths changes in the following [issue](https://github.com/open-metadata/OpenMetadata/issues/9259).

+### Metabase and Domo `name`

+With the new restrictions on the `EntityName` and to ensure unicity of the assets, the Metabase and Domo sources now ingest the `name` of the charts and dashboards with their internal ID value.
+Their `name` value will be used as the display name, but not as the OpenMetadata `name` anymore.

+The recommended approach here is to create a new service and ingest the metadata again.
+If you ingest from the same service, the assets in there will end up being duplicated, as the `name` in OpenMetadata is used to identify each asset.

+Let us know if you have any questions around this topic.

 ### Ingestion Framework sources directory structure

 We have converted source modules (e.g., `redshift.py`) into packages containing all the necessary information (e.g., `redshift/metadata.py`).